 3.33 Traffic Safety and Parking Enforcement

-University traffic and parking regulations are published in a separate pamphlet titled “NDSU Parking Regulations” which may be obtained from the NDSU Parking Office, 1801 15th Avenue North.
-Following are common violations described in the NDSU Parking Regulations brochure:

-Improper operation of motor vehicles on campus including, but not limited to, driving on sidewalks or grass

-Failure to cooperate with the lawful direction of traffic enforcement personnel in the performance of their duties

-Failure to report an accident that occurs on the NDSU campus, or involves an NDSU official vehicle, in the manner and time limit required by law or by university regulations

-Failure of persons in motorized vehicles or on bicycles, skateboards, roller blades and/or scooters to yield the right of way to pedestrians or abide by any traffic laws

-Falsifying registration information, reproducing, defacing, forging, altering, obscuring or transferring a permit is prohibited.
-Retaining and using a found permit also is prohibited.
-Parking permit theft may be processed under this code in place of or in addition to filing of criminal charges for theft of services.
-Upon completion of investigations by university police and the NDSU Parking Office, sanctions and/or fines may be administered.
-Only the NDSU Parking Office is authorized to re-sell permits.
+Failure to follow University traffic safety and parking enforcement is prohibited.
+Please see NDSU Parking Regulations.

 3.34 Unauthorized Entry/Use of Facilities

+Unauthorized entry/use of facilities is prohibited.
+Examples include, but are not limited to:

-Unauthorized entry onto the property of the university or into a university facility or any portion thereof that has been reserved, restricted in use or placed off limits; unauthorized presence in any university facility after closing hours; and unauthorized possession or use of a key/access card to any university facility are prohibited.
+Unauthorized entry onto the property of the University or into a University facility or any portion thereof that has been reserved, restricted in use or placed off limits; unauthorized presence in any University facility after closing hours; and unauthorized possession or use of a key/access card to any University facility are prohibited.
 Unauthorized activities shall include, but are not limited to, entry, use or occupancy to which students are not permitted by virtue of enrollment, employment, class schedule, and/or gender in facilities restricted by gender.
 University areas that are restricted include, but are not limited to, all building roofs, fire escapes, steam tunnels, elevator shafts, equipment and mechanical storage rooms and construction sites.
 The use of fire escapes is strictly limited to emergency purposes.

-Duplication, manufacture, possession, or loaning of any key/access card or unlocking device for use on university facilities, locks or other property on university premises without proper authorization are prohibited.
+Duplication, manufacture, possession, or loaning of any key/access card or unlocking device for use on University facilities, locks or other property on University premises without proper authorization are prohibited.

 Entrance doors for on-campus housing facilities are locked 24-hours a day.
 Guests must meet their resident-host at the entrance door to gain entry into the building.
 A resident must escort non-residents at all times.